Thompson St, Halifax, MA 02338, USA

 Owned By: Wildlands Trust

-The Striar Conservancy in Halifax features a quiet woodland trail (approx. 0.8 miles) with numerous footbridges and vernal pools.
+The 168-acre Striar Conservancy in Halifax features a quiet woodland trail (approx. 0.8 miles) with numerous footbridges and vernal pools.
 A short side trail offers a beautiful view of the Winnetuxet River.
 This is an excellent destination for birders.

 HUNTING: Unlike most Wildlands Trust properties, hunting is permitted on this property (in season and with a permit).